TecnicoFuelCell/Docker-ROS2-Foxy/README.md

-# Docker ROS2 Foxy
+# Docker ROS2 Humble

-Simple Dockerfile to run ROS2 Foxy.
+Dockerfile to run ROS2 Humble with CUDA capabilities for computer vision.
 This can/will be updated according to new needs of the TFC team.
+At the moment it is able to run YOLO with a ZED camera.
+We recommend the use of a docker extension, such as the one on VSCode, for further container handling.

+*Warning: The latest upload (2024/11/17) does not have testing for Windows yet*

 ## Pre-requisites
 * [Install Docker Setup](https://www.docker.com/products/docker-desktop/) -> just press next and install on the Docker installation
 * [If you are using Windows, install WSL2](https://learn.microsoft.com/uk-ua/windows/wsl/install)
 * For windows, [install xLaunch (VcXsrv) for GUI interface availability](https://sourceforge.net/projects/vcxsrv/)
+* CUDA Toolkit version [12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive) or [12.4](https://developer.nvidia.com/cuda-12-4-0-download-archive) (12.4 is recommended)
 * For linux, run the following lines:
 ```
 sudo apt update